Treatments for Leukemia

 Leukemia treatment may include:

-Existing treatment protocols have been established and continue to be modified through clinical trials.
-These research studies are essential to determine whether or not new treatments are both safe and effective.
-Since highly effective treatments for many cancers remain unknown, numerous clinical trials are always underway around the world.
-You may wish to ask your doctor if you should consider participating in a clinical trial.
-You can find out about clinical trials at the https://www.clinicaltrials.gov website.
+Treatments for many cancers are always changing.
+Some have yet to be found.
+As a result, clinical trials exist around the world.
+You may wish to ask your doctor if you should enlist in a clinical trial.
+You can find out about them at the https://www.clinicaltrials.gov website.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.